weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm-compose.md

 [Flask]: http://flask.pocoo.org/
 [Redis]: http://redis.io/

 If you are already familiar with Compose, then you will recognise the Flask app used here.
-If you haven't yet used Compose, then have a look at [the overview in Docker Compose Documentation](https://docs.docker.com/compose/#overview) describes the app and the `docker-compose.yml` file structure, as well as `Dockerfile` used.
+If you haven't yet used Compose, then have a look at [the overview in Docker Compose Documentation](https://docs.docker.com/compose/#overview) which describes the app and the `docker-compose.yml` file structure, as well as the `Dockerfile` used.

 ## What You Will Need to Complete Part 3